yongfook/slate/source/index.html.md

 1. Your designer designs a template in Bannerbear
 2. We turn it into an API
-3. You use this API to generate variations of the template in PNG and JPG format
+3. You use this API to generate variations of the template in PNG format

 ![](/images/api_example_2.jpg)